kailash-manasarovar/statement/docs/timeline/2024/june.md

 ![Trannish inquisition](../../content/images/trannish-inquisition.png)

 - My eyebrows fly up to the sky.
-- Apart from the obvious link to Spanish gang-stalkers, this message was written verbatim on an early-day's (September 2023 when [I went public on X](../2023/september.md#going-public-on-twitter)) fake-account `@Fredegonde_R` which interacted with me excessively and I have to assume is managed somehow by Hazel ajd her associates.
+- Apart from the obvious link to Spanish gang-stalkers, this message was written verbatim on an early-day's (September 2023 when [I went public on X](../2023/september.md#going-public-on-twitter)) fake-account `@Fredegonde_R` which interacted with me excessively and I have to assume is managed somehow by Hazel and her associates.
 - So (Janet) is close chums with another X account `@RadfemBeat` someone who also causes endless trouble on X; when I say trouble I mean picking fights and splitting people apart.
-- I wondered if So (Janet) is also an associate of Hazel.
+- I wonder if So (Janet) is also an associate of Hazel, and if that suggests the use of criminal cyber-stalkers to undermine grassroots political movements such as Posie Parker's Let Women Speak organization and the Party of Women.
-- I figured she works for the criminal gangs primarily, but I also suspect she is a police informant.
+- It seems likely she works for the criminal gangs primarily, but I also suspect she is a police informant.
-- So told me about something she had for me, a gift from St Valentine's well in Glasgow, Scotland that she'd just visited.
+- So (Janet) tells me she has a gift for me, randomly.
+- It's a gift from St Valentine's well in Glasgow, Scotland that she's just visited.
+- She gives it to me at the [Party of Women party](#party-of-women-party) the following week.
-- It was a little vial of holy water from the church.
+- It is a little vial of holy water from the church in Glasgow which has some of St Valentine's relics.
 - I mean... ???
-- Let's see now.
+- Let's see now...
-- I can tell you that at the time I thought it was weird and a bit *too* coincidental.
+- I can tell you that at the time I thought it was very weird and a bit *too* coincidental.
 - Now, I believe it is part of the generalized witchery going on and there may have been a *top up* for me in that water, or on the paper it came in, or the bag itself, to make sure I didn't suddenly remember [the four distinct trumpet teachers](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) and instead kept obsessing about my *one true love*.
-- It worked too, but that's was part of the bigger plan wasn't it.
+- It worked too, but that's was part of the bigger-and-better plan anyway wasn't it, *Our/Her/His Way*.

 ### Labour Party shenanigans